rmattos/NGeoIP/README.md

 ###Limits

-API usage is limited to 10,000 queries per hour.
+Freegeoip.net API usage is limited to 10,000 queries per hour.
 After reaching this limit, all requests will result in HTTP 403 (Forbidden) until the roll over.

+If the usage limit is a problem, please consider running your own instance of this system.
+It's open source and freely available at GitHub.

+Download the [source code] (https://github.com/fiorix/freegeoip)